Hokins7/My-CodeWars-solutions/README.md

 - Gain insights into my coding style and approach to problem-solving.
 - Learn from well-commented and organized solutions to a wide range of coding challenges.
 - Discover efficient algorithms, clever shortcuts, and best practices.
-- See how I continually strive to improve my coding skills and tackle new problems
+- See how I continually strive to improve my coding skills and tackle new problems.

 ## Explore My Other Work